jtlocsei/electric-with-firebase-auth/README.md

 1. **Firebase SDK Initialization**
    - Initializes the Firebase Admin SDK using service account credentials
+   - Provides the `init-firebase!` function that is called during startup in both `dev.cljc` and `prod.cljc`
    - For development, uses a secret JSON file for authentication
    - In production, credentials should be read from environment variables instead of JSON files